pletfix/docs/en/plugins.md

       'admin.hello' => 'vendor/pletfix/hello/views/welcome.blade.php',
     );

-For example, the `hello` plugin provides a view `welcome.blade.php`, so you may referred it like so:
+For example, the `hello` plugin provides a view `welcome.blade.php`, so you may referred it as follows, where the top key is the plugin name:

     return view('hello.welcome');